 Stewardship of New York City Water

 Deep in the heart of the Catskill mountains, the sweet drinking water for 8.5 million people begins its journey to New York City.
 Catskill Waters is a portal to the community where this water’s first stewardship takes place.
-It offers a tender look at the joys, sorrows, passions, and anxieties of people of all beliefs and backgrounds, united by one common thread—their love for the land.
+It offers a tender look at the joys, sorrows, anxieties, and passions of the people, from all backgrounds and beliefs, united by one common thread—their love for the land.

 Changing Landscape—of Nature and Human

-The increasingly dramatic weather is not the only change impacting the Catskills.
+The increasingly drastic weather is not the only change impacting the Catskills.
 Changes in our human landscape are also picking up a pace in recent years.
-Catskill Waters navigates through this delicate terrain, creating a supportive platform for people to share their thoughts and knowledge.
-At a time when our world seems to be getting further divided, Catskill Waters bridges this divide by bringing our focus down to the earth with questions spanning a wide range of topics.
-How does one build good soil?
-How fast do beavers build their dams?
-How can you be sure ice is thick enough to skate on?
+Catskill Waters navigates through this delicate terrain, creating a supportive platform for people to share their thoughts, feelings, and knowledge.
+At a time when our world seems to be getting further divided, Catskill Waters bridges this divide by bringing our focus down to the earth with questions spanning a wide range of topics: How fast do beavers build their dams?
 What is it like to hike a mountain in your backyard?
+How does it feel not to have high-speed internet?
 How challenging is it to make a living?
 How do full-timers and weekenders feel about each other?
-How does it feel not to have high-speed internet?
+How do you want to see the future of the Catskills, and the world?

-Catskill Waters is a snapshot of America—rapidly changing but remaining constant, and feeling out the balance in between, trying best to adapt while protecting what is sacred.
+Catskill Waters is a snapshot of America—rapidly changing but remaining constant at the core, and feeling out the balance in between, trying best to adapt while protecting what is sacred.